GoogleCloudPlatform/apigee-samples/drupal-developer-portal/README.md

 2. Once your portal has finished initializing, access your app using the https site link and sign into your app using the basic auth credentials found underneath the link
 3. Verify details after sign in and complete Drupal installation
 4. Configure Apigee: Configure the endpoint to reflect Apigee X and paste in your Apigee Org ID
-5. Configure Site: Configure your site with the information and admin account of your chosing.
+5. Configure Site: Configure your site with the information and admin account of your choosing.
 Be sure that you have no typos when defining this information
 6. Install Demo Content: Choose to enable Demo Content and click Save and Continue

 ### Add Apigee Product to the Drupal API Catalog